chrismademe/php-site-framework-2/README.md

-# PHP Site Framework
+# PHP Site Framework 2

 1. Copy this folder to your project root.
 2. Edit package.json with your project name and description.
-3. Open Terminal and run "npm install -dd" from your project folder to install package dependencies.
+3. Open Terminal and run "npm install" from your project folder to install package dependencies.
 This can take a while.
 4. Create something awesome!

 ## Important